 3. Accidental see-through clothing

 You thought you were wearing your respectable t-shirt that still holds its shape very nicely despite multiple washes.
 You were wrong.
-Turns out you are wearing the threadbare holey tee that your baby loves to twist up and suck on.
+Turns out you are wearing the threadbare tee replete with holes that your baby loves to twist up and suck on.
 Shame you only made this startling discovery as you were waiting in a crowded café for your takeaway coffee.

 4. Pre-baby swimmers

-No matter how good you feel about ‘bouncing back’ to your pre-baby body, your body is going to be different.
+No matter how good you feel about ‘bouncing back’ to your pre-baby body, your body has changed.
 Different body parts sit differently; some bits are bigger and some bits are smaller.
-Which makes that insane idea that you can just slip back into your pre-baby swimmers all the crazier.
-There is a certain rite of passage of motherhood that requires you to take a good hard look at yourself clad only in lycra in a badly lit change room.
-So don’t fight it.
+There is a certain rite of passage of motherhood that requires you to take a look at yourself clad only in lycra in a badly lit change room.
+So don’t fight it – grieve it if you need to!
+And then accept that you still have an amazing body – it grew and birthed a baby! – it’s just different now.

 5. Optimistic dressing

 You know the story where you find something you used to love in the back of the wardrobe?
 You put it on and ignore all the signals that it is now all kinds of wrong.
 It’s too short, it’s too tight, it’s too bright.
 Whatever it once was, it is no longer.
 But you choose to wear it anyway because not having been worn for two years, it feels ‘new’ again.
-And it’s not until you’re wheeling a trolley through the supermarket that, oh dear, you realise you have become THAT mother – mutton dressed as lamb.
+And it’s not until you’re wheeling a trolley through the supermarket that, oh dear, you realise you have become that mother – the one who still thinks she’s still 19 in her head.
+But if that’s the worst crime you can commit while raising a family and working and trying to put a nice meal on the table, (and occasionally in lunch boxes) then, guilty as charged.